Jake Parker: Inktober

 In 2009, Parker started Inktober, a popular annual celebration of ink drawing (only in fountain pen) during the month of October.
 The announcement was made on his blog.
 Inktober is a challenge to create one ink drawing every day for each day of October and post them on social media; Parker originally started the challenge to motivate himself to improve his own inking skills.
 Since about 2016, Parker has posted a list of "prompts" for each day's artwork.
 Artists are also known to plot out series of drawings on the same theme as part of the celebration.
-Over time, people also took to posting digital art in which it won’t count.
-Overall, people draw in various art styles.
-But despite the various drawing styles, the fountain pen is the best and always will be, and is a must if you are participating.
+Participants have approached the challenge as an opportunity to practice and share their art, drawing in various art styles, and using a variety of media.
 In October 2015, over 1 million Inktober drawings were posted on Instagram.

 Parker also started an "Art Drop Day", which occurs on the first Tuesday of September, to encourage artists to connect with others in a physical way.

 Parker registered "Inktober" as a trademark in 2019, following which some participating artists received cease and desist notices for selling work created during the challenge.
 Parker later clarified that using the word "Inktober" was permitted in a subtitle, but use of the logo was not.
 Prior to his clarification, people took to Twitter to boycott Inktober, stating that it had become popular because of the artworks of smaller artists, who were now being penalised for selling the works inspired by it.
 Others also expressed a concern over providing free advertising for Inktober as a brand.

+Plagiarism allegations

-Just ahead of the expected 2020 release date of Parker’s newest book, Inktober All Year Round: Your Indispensable Guide to Drawing With Ink, author Alphonso Dunn used his YouTube channel to provide a detailed comparison of his own work and parts of Parker’s new book, alleging plagiarism by Parker.
+Just ahead of the expected 2020 release date of Parker's newest book, Inktober All Year Round: Your Indispensable Guide to Drawing With Ink, author Alphonso Dunn used his YouTube channel to provide a detailed comparison of his own work and parts of Parker's new book, alleging plagiarism by Parker.